xored/mosquitto/plugins/README.md

 This plugin removes the `/uplink` end part of topics that match the pattern `device/+/data/uplink`, so devices publishing to `device/0001/data/uplink` will effectively be publishing to `device/0001/data`.

+## Examples / Wildcard temp
+This is an **example** plugin that denies access to the `#` subscription topic only.
+This prevents clients from discovering which topics are active and reduces outgoing bandwidth.
+If clients connect with username `wildcard` and subscribes to `#` they will be allowed 20 seconds of access, after which the subscription will be silently removed.